Science & Nature

 7th Grade Middle School Life Science/Lab

-This 20-week course will cover living things, cells, genetics, natural selection, Earth changes, plants, and animals.
-This is what students in seventh grade are required to learn at this level.
+This 20-week course will cover living things, cells, genetics, Earth changes, plants, animals, and the human body.
+This is what students in seventh grade are required to learn.
+This course is great for homeschooled students due to its flexibility.

 learners per class

-Prerequisites: Excellent reader (6-grade level), ability to follow instructions, writing/spelling ability (6th-grade level), and ability to work independently to complete assignments on time.
-This 20-week course will cover living things, cells, genetics, natural selection, Earth changes, plants, and animals.
+Prerequisites: Excellent reader (6th-grade level), ability to follow instructions, writing/spelling ability (6th-grade level), and ability to work independently to complete assignments on time.
+This 20-week course will cover living things, cells, genetics, Earth changes, plants, animals, and the human body.
 This is what students in seventh grade should be learning at this level.
 During a class session we will be reviewing homework, and lectures, discussing new concepts, watch a short...

 I want the students to be excited to learn about life from the microscopic to the macroscopic perspective on the Earth.